 Southern States University offers five certificate programs at the undergraduate level that are three quarters long with nine courses in total.
+The certificates can be offered up to 100% online.
 These certificates are:

 - Certificate in Business Analysis

 - Certificate in Business Communications

 - Certificate in Finance

 - Certificate in Management Studies

 - Certificate in Marketing